 This site lies adjacent to site 514 (East of Nutwell Lane).
 Development within this location would significantly extend Armthorpe into the open countryside, resulting in the loss of high quality agricultural land and natural habitat (e.g. water voles).
-New housing would not be well related to the existing built form and undermine the nucleated settlement pattern.
-Suitable mitigation will be required to reduce the impact of the development on the setting of the landscape (including the openness of the green wedge) and minimise the loss of wildlife.
+New housing would not be well related to the existing built form and undermine the

 The site has no known physical constraints, with low probability of flooding.
+Despite there being no historical evidence of flooding, part of the site is in Flood Zone 3.
 Nutwell Water Treatment Works lies within close proximity to the site and may give rise to issues concerning residential amenity and odour nuisance.